 The ReSound Relief app pairs with the ReSound ONE to help you cope with tinnitus.
 It’s one of the more versatile apps, as you can combine up to five different sounds to create a custom soundscape and balance the audio between your left and right ears.
 The premium version of the app unlocks a fully customizable tinnitus sound therapy.
 Unfortunately, you can’t load the soundscapes, or the sound therapy directly onto your hearing aid.

-You can learn more about the ReSound ONE here.
+Learn more about the ReSound ONE.

 The best hearing aids for tinnitus masking: Notable mentions